 Read more about workplace diversity and inclusion.

-LGBTI+ staff network
+Our LGBTI+ staff network

-The Rainbow Connection Is our LGBTI+ staff network.
+The Rainbow Connection is our LGBTI+ staff network.
 It’s open to all LGBTI+ staff and allies.
 It helps us shape the way we practise inclusion and allows staff to:

 - connect and support each other